Introduction

 Example 2 - High-Income Earner:

-Mrs. Okonkwo pays N3,000,000 annually for a luxury apartment in Lekki Phase 1.
+Mrs. Okonkwo pays ₦3,000,000 annually for a luxury apartment in Lekki Phase 1.
 Her calculation:

 Example 3 - Budget-Conscious Renter:

-Mr. Musa pays N600,000 annually for a self-contained apartment in Abuja.
+Mr. Musa pays ₦600,000 annually for a self-contained apartment in Abuja.
 His calculation:

-The Nigeria Tax Act 2025 places significant emphasis on documentation.
-Without proper records, your rent relief claim will be denied.
+The Nigeria Tax Act 2025 places heavy emphasis on documentation.
+Without proper records, FIRS will deny your rent relief claim.
 The law explicitly requires that individuals "accurately declare the actual amount of rent paid and other relevant information as may be prescribed by the relevant tax authority."

 Required Documents

-To successfully claim your rent relief, you must have the following documents:
+To claim your rent relief, you must have the following documents:

 1. Signed Lease/Tenancy Agreement